About the Host School

 About the AP Centre

 The AP Center opened in September 2010, with 70 students, five Chinese subject teachers, five foreign teachers and an administrative team.
-It has since grown to over 260 students on roll and 14 expatriate teachers.
-The AP program is a natural fit for a school with a history of many strong international relationships, annual teacher and student overseas exchanges, and English language summer camps.
+It has since grown to over 230 students and 12 expatriate teachers.
+The AP program is a natural fit for a school with a history of many strong international relationships, teacher and student overseas exchanges, and English language summer camps.
 The Center has its own computer lab, physics and chemistry labs and open access to all other school facilities.
 All foreign teachers in China can agree on one point: Chinese students are a pleasure to teach.
 They are polite, well-behaved and accustomed to structure and self-discipline and therefore classroom management problems are minor.
 As with most boarding schools worldwide, the student day is carefully planned and very busy, leaving little personal time for students.
-Though many students are reticent to speak up or pose questions in class discussions, they are willing and even anxious to adapt to the student-centered styles and learning activities that promote individual responsibility.
+Though many students are initially reticent to speak up or pose questions in class discussions, they are willing and even anxious to adapt to the student-centered styles and learning activities that promote individual responsibility.

 Teacher Case Study